Fantomas42/django-blog-zinnia/docs/development/tests.rst

 are calibrated to run fast, but testing Zinnia within a Django project even if it's slow, can prevent some integration issues.

-If you want to make some speed optimizations or compare with your tests results, you can check the actual execution time of the `tests on Python 2.7`_  online.

 .. _coverage:

 Coverage